A Genealogy of Optimizers

 For two parameters that's a 2×2 matrix.
 The diagonal entries are the curvatures along each axis.
 The off-diagonal entries — these are the interesting ones — say whether the two parameters' curvatures are "tilted" or "rotated" relative to the axes.
 They're zero only when the level curves are perfectly aligned with the axes.

 At Hxx = Hyy = 2, Hxy = 0 you get circular level sets — same curvature in every direction.
-Crank Hxx to 5 keeping Hyy = 2: the bowl flattens to a horizontal ellipse — that's the anisotropic valley from chapter 2.
+Crank Hxx to 5 keeping Hyy = 2: the bowl flattens to a horizontal ellipse — that's the anisotropic valley from section 2.
 Push Hxy to 1: the ellipse rotates.
 The off-diagonals are the source of all the geometric weirdness real neural networks have.
 Real Hessians have non-zero off-diagonals because parameters interact through the network — the curvature of one parameter depends on the others' values.

 How you'd actually compute one